nuxeo/nuxeo-platform-jbpm/README.md

 #### Configure the Datasource

-Nuxeo jBPM relies on a Datasource `nxjbpm` which is not defined in a default distribution.
+Nuxeo jBPM relies on a Datasource `nxjbpm` which is already defined in a default Nuxeo 5.6 distribution.
-The easiest way to add it is to use the provided `jbpm` template.
-You need to copy the `templates/jbpm` folder into your Nuxeo instance:

-    $ cp -r templates/jbpm $NUXEO_HOME/templates/

-Edit the `bin/nuxeo.conf` file to deploy the `jbpm` template after the default configuration:

-    nuxeo.templates=default,jbpm

-Restart the Nuxeo instance.

 ## About Nuxeo